 The applicant facility has policies in place that require all robotic surgeons to have qualified call coverage, and each applicant surgeon certifies that each covering surgeon is capable of identifying and treating robotic surgery complications.
-Each covering surgeon is board-certified or an active candidate for board certification in none specified by the highest certifying authority available and has admitting privileges at the co-applicant facility.
+Each covering surgeon is board-certified or an active candidate for board certification in their surgical specialty and has admitting privileges at the co-applicant facility.

 7: Clinical Pathways and Standardized Operating Procedures